AWinterman/awinterman.github.com/_posts/2019-05-05-Whats-the-Matter-with-Personality-Tests.md

-enough when you're talking about boots, shirts, and pants, but actually dangerous when the same principle is applied to aircraft cockpits, where shorter-than-average workers might be literally unable to reach the average-person-sized controls. **On Average** concludes with the account of the invention of the adjustable cockpit, and sums up nicely:
+enough when you're talking about boots, shirts, and pants, but actually dangerous when the same principle is applied to aircraft cockpits, where shorter-than-average workers might be literally unable to reach the average-person-positioned controls. **On Average** concludes with the account of the invention of the adjustable cockpit, and sums up nicely:

 > Today, we take for granted that equipment should fit a wide range of body
 > sizes rather than being standardized around the “average person.”
 From this